Murder of Dale Harrell

-The murder of Dale Harrell (December 18, 1974 – February 9, 2009) occurred after he was fatally attacked on January 14, 2009 by his wife Marissa-Suzanne "Reese" DeVault (born November 6, 1977) in Maricopa County, Arizona.
+The murder of Dale Harrell (December 18, 1974 – February 9, 2009) occurred after he was fatally attacked on January 14, 2009, by his wife Marissa-Suzanne "Reese" DeVault (born November 6, 1977) in Maricopa County, Arizona.
 Her trial made national and global headlines.
 The case was noted as being very similar to that of the murder of Travis Alexander by Jodi Arias, with whom DeVault was in contact and whose murder trial occurred in the same courthouse one year earlier.
 Though she faced the possibility of a death penalty for her crime, DeVault was sentenced to life in prison.
-She is imprisoned within the Arizona Department of Corrections.
+She is imprisoned at Perryville within the Arizona Department of Corrections.

 Murder and investigation

-On January 14, 2009, DeVault entered the master bedroom that she and Harrell shared at their home in Gilbert, Arizona.
+On January 14, 2009, DeVault entered the master bedroom she and Harrell shared at their home in Gilbert, Arizona.
 She then struck Harrell several times in the head while he was sleeping.
 Harrell received multiple skull fractures and was taken to the hospital.
 DeVault initially claimed that Harrell was beaten by an unknown assailant who had broken into the home.
-She later confessed that she had beaten Harrell as an act of self-defense, and alleged that Harrell was physically and sexually abusive.
+She later confessed that she had beaten Harrell as an act of self-defense and alleged that Harrell was physically and sexually abusive.
 DeVault was arrested the same night on charges of aggravated assault and was held at a local jail, but was later released on bail.
-Officers noted that DeVault had reddened marks upon her neck, and that they had found a hammer covered with blood at the crime scene.
+Officers noted that DeVault had reddened marks upon her neck and that they had found a hammer covered with blood at the crime scene.
 In early February 2009, DeVault was indicted for attempted murder and released on bond.

 On February 9, 2009, Harrell died of his wounds and a grand jury indicted DeVault for first-degree murder.
-At 3:00 a.m. the next morning, DeVault was assaulted by an unknown assailant as she was jogging, suffering a broken jaw and ankle.
+At 3:00 the next morning, DeVault was assaulted by an unknown assailant as she was jogging, suffering a broken jaw and ankle.
 Following the beating, police investigated a man who lived with DeVault, Stanley Cook, Jr., and found dirty, bloody clothing.

 Both DeVault and Cook initially told police that Cook had killed Harrell.
 Cook had a brain injury that caused him to suffer from short-term memory loss— neither he nor DeVault could provide details concerning his involvement.
-Police found no evidence linking Cook to the crime; indeed, forensic evidence ruled out Cook having been the assailant.
+Police found no evidence linking Cook to the crime; indeed, forensic evidence ruled out Cook had been the assailant.
 When confronted with this fact, DeVault confessed that she had bludgeoned her husband with the hammer.